HemaDevaSagar35/GenderBiasAnalysis/README.md

     --model [MODEL PATH]
     --out Log_Probability_Bias/results/[SAMPLE NAME].csv
 ```
-MODEL PATH would be TinyBERT/output_models, TinyBERT/imdb_output_models, TinyBERT/tinybert_model, TinyBERT/tinybert_imdb_model.
+MODEL PATH for the 4 models would be TinyBERT/output_models, TinyBERT/imdb_output_models, TinyBERT/tinybert_model, TinyBERT/tinybert_imdb_model.
 To run for all the four models, replace
 MODEL PATH with each model path individually and then run.
 Also replace [SAMPLE NAME].csv, with the name you want to store the file with.

 Sample command: